Bookworm24/worldquant-study/sessions/SESSION-TEMPLATE.md

 ## Student's Responses to Comprehension Checks
 - How did the student respond to follow-up questions?
 - What did they understand well?
-- Where did they struggle?
+- Where did they struggle with English concepts?

 ## Knowledge Gaps Identified
 - [Gap 1]: [Description]